-Mona was born in 1927 in Danielson, Connecticut, before she and her family moved to Niagara Falls, New York in the 1940s.
-Her brother, Donald, was the only family member to serve in World War II, but the war pervaded nearly all other aspects of her life.
+Mona Rynearson was born in 1927 in Danielson, Connecticut.
+Her family moved to Niagara Falls, New York, in the 1940s.
+Rona’s brother, Donald, was the only family member to serve in World War II, but the war pervaded nearly all other aspects of her life.
 She worked at an ice cream factory during the war with her mother to replace ice cream makers that had been drafted.
 Mona now lives in Arcadia, New York.

-Mona recalls living in upstate New York and remembers how the war affected so many aspects of life.
-She describes how she and her mother worked for an ice cream manufacturer that was traditionally employed men.
-Her childhood was affected by rationing of gasoline, coal, and certain foodstuffs.
+In this interview, Mona recalls living in upstate New York during World War II.
+She describes how she and her mother worked for an ice cream manufacturer during the war that traditionally employed men.
+Mona further recalls how her childhood was affected gasoline, coal, and food rationing.

 Effects of Rationed Gas